chadbramwell/write_a_c_compiler/README.md

 ## Random Thoughts:
 * Lexing is compression.
 * AST is pattern matching.
+* I liked these lines from Stage 6: "an expression has a value, but a statement doesn’t" "a statement can contain other statements, but an expression can’t contain statements"

 ## Timeline
 **Note: 'day' in descriptions below is more like a few hours of work**